Carl August von Steinheil: Biography

 Steinheil was born in Ribeauvillé, Alsace.
 He studied law in Erlangen since 1821.
 He then studied astronomy in Göttingen and Königsberg.
 He continued his studies in astronomy and physics while living in his father's manor in Perlachseck near Munich.
 From 1832 to 1849, Steinheil was professor for mathematics and physics at the University of Munich.

-In 1839, Steinheil used silver chloride and a cardboard camera to make pictures in negative from the Museum of Art and the Munich Frauenkirche, then taking another picture of the negative to get a positive, the actual black and white reproduction of a view on the object.
-The pictures produced were round with a diameter of 4 cm, the method was later named the “Steinheil method.”
-It was the first daguerreotype in Germany.
+In July 1839, Steinheil demonstrated a photographic process at Nymphenburg Palace in the presence of Queen Therese.
+Several photographs had been exhibited by Steinheil throughout April and Summer 1839.
+The process has been commonly attributed to Steinheil, but research published in 2024 revealed that the earliest paper negatives had actually been created by Wolfgang Franz von Kobell in 1837, without any involvement of Steinheil.

+Steinheil was one of the first to use the daguerreotype in Germany.
+By December 1839, he made the first portable metal camera in the world.
+It was nineteen times smaller than the camera sold by Daguerre.
+At least ten of these cameras were manufactured.

 In 1846, Steinheil travelled to Naples to install a new system for weight and measure units.
 Three years later, he was appointed to the Board of Telegraphy of the Austrian Trade Ministry.
 Steinheil was tasked with designing a telegraph network for the entire empire, and helped to form the Deutsch-Österreichischer Telegraphenverein (German-Austrian Telegraph Society).

 In 1851, he started the Swiss telegraph network.
 Steinheil returned Munich as konservator (curator) of the mathematical-physical collections and ministerial secretary in the Trade Ministry of Bavaria.

 In 1854, he founded C. A. Steinheil & Söhne, an optical-astronomical company.
 The company built telescopes, spectroscopes and photometers – one of Steinheil's inventions, used to measure brightness.
 C.A.
 Steinheil & Söhne produced large telescopes for observatories in Uppsala, Mannheim, Leipzig, Utrecht.
 The company also produced refractors and reflectors with silver-covered mirrors.
 The process for creating the silvering was developed by Steinheil's friend Justus Liebig.

 In 1862, Steinheil's sons started managing the company.
+His great granddaughter Elsbeth Steinheil, through his son Hugo Adolph, and grandson Rudolf (1865-1930), worked for the company after graduating as the first female mechanical engineer in Germany in 1917.

 Steinheil died in Munich in Bavaria on 14 September 1870.
 He was buried in the Alter Südfriedhof cemetery.